kazuhikoarase/devpost/README.txt

 DevPost is a tiny smtp server for developers.
 The real smtp server rejects mail like a spam for security reasons.
-Although it's a matter of course, is not useful when testing mail sending.
+Although it's a matter of course, is not useful when try to send a mail while testing.
 DevPost accepts all the mails without exception.